Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Xiù woke up enough to mumble something affirmative and nod, then fell asleep again, burrowing a little more into his chest.
 He chuckled softly and turned his head to point her out to Allison, but Allison too had put her head down and looked to be already out of contact with the waking world.

 He chuckled to himself, kissed them both fondly and then put his head back and joined them in closing his eyes on a very good day.

 ---

 **Date Point 10y9m AV**
 **Uncharted Class 12 Deathworld, Near 3Kpc Arm**

 ***Vemik Sky-Thinker***

 Children screamed.
-It was a fact of life---babies screamed when they wanted a teat, the older children’s games regularly inspired ear-stabbing shrill squeals for no reason that adults could determine and either way the tribe knew the cadences of those screams as background noise and largely ignored them.
+It was a fact of life - babies screamed when they wanted a teat, the older children’s games regularly inspired ear-stabbing shrill squeals for no reason that adults could determine and either way the tribe knew the cadences of those screams as background noise and largely ignored them.

 *This* scream was neither of those.
 This one was a chorus of terrified children in mortal peril, and it coincided with a horrible roar unlike anything Vemik had ever heard.
 As soon as it rang out the men stopped what they were doing and *ran* with their spears and axes ready to descend like living murder on whatever had made the mistake of threatening the young ones.